joshcrypt/sendy-deploymentworkflow/README.md

 * CodeBuild packages the code and adds build information and stores it as a docker container image in AWS Elastic Container Registry (ECR)

 ### AWS CloudFormation
 AWS CloudFormation is used to automate the creation of AWS services and infrastructure using predefined templates.
-AWS CloudFormation is an integral part to Sendy's continuous deployemnts because it can be used to update existing environments with new code and it can also be used to spin up new environments with new code in containers or in servers.
+The template in this contains a fully configure Amazon Virtual Private Cloud environment, with Amazon Elastic Load Balancers, Amazon Elastic Compute Cloud, Amazon Elastic IPs, Amazon Container Service and Amazon COntainer Registry.
+AWS CloudFormation is an integral part to Sendy's continuous deployments because it can be used to update existing environments with new code and it can also be used to spin up new environments with new code in containers or in servers.
 Once CodeBuild packages the new code in a Docker Containerized Image, CodePipeline starts the update of AWS CloudFormation stack, which has definitions of the Elastic Coud Service.
 CloudFormation references the build definition and creates a task to update the ECS Service with the new build information.

 ###### The steps involved in the AWS CloudFormationd section are shown below